-Lack of farsightedness of agents is a well known limitation of the chaos argument, however.
-With the agenda amendment procedure studied by McKelvey and others, it is the outcome in the end of the dominance chain - not the next one in line - that should be used for payoff comparisons.
+the outcome in the end of the dominance chain-not the next one in line-that should be used for payoff comparisons.
 Hence, not all the dominance chains described by the chaos argument are really feasible.
 But this observation raises a difficult question, known in the coalition formation literature as the prediction problem (see Ray 2007): profitability of a blocking depends on which one of the feasible dominance paths is to be played.
-That is, one needs to have a theory that simultaneously explains which outcomes are blocked and where does the play converge to, via transitory blockings.
+That is, one needs to have a theory that simultaneously explains which outcomes are blocked and where the play converges via transitory blockings.
 Clearly, the transitory blockings should also reflect, in an appropriate sense, coalitional optimality.

-A natural research strategy is to add forward looking strategic thinking into the model, or to model the whole decision making procedure as a concrete non-cooperative game.
-But since the problem is open ended - there is no final stage from where to start the recursion - it is not clear how it should be solved in general contexts.
-To find a consistent, applicable, and powerful solution that also exists in a general class of collective choice situations is an open question.
+A natural research strategy is to add forward looking strategic thinking into the model or to model the whole decision making procedure as a concrete noncooperative game.2 But since the problem is open ended-there is no final stage from which to start the recursion-it is not clear how it should be solved in general contexts.
+How to find a consistent, applicable, and powerful solution that also exists in a general class of collective choice situations is an open question.

 This paper develops a solution of farsighted and endogenous political choice that is based on the standard one-deviation property.
-Our solution builds on a general model of coalition of formation of Konishi and Ray (2003) and Vartiainen (2011), and on a model of sequential political choice of Bernheim and Slavov (2009).
-The benefit of our solution is that it is simple, parsimonious, and relates in a natural way to the usual principles of dynamic optimization.
-It is also more robust, has more cutting power, and requires less information on the part of the modeler than the solutions it builds on.
+Our solution builds on a general model of coalition formation owing to Konishi and Ray (2003) and Vartiainen (2011), and on a model of sequential political choice owing to Bernheim and Slavov (2009).
+The benefit of our solution is that it is simple and parsimonious, and relates in a natural way to the usual principles of dynamic optimization.
+It is also more robust, has more cutting power, and requires less information on the part of the modeler than the solutions on which it builds.
 Importantly, our solution exists under very relaxed conditions.

-Bernheim and Slavov (2009) study a policy programme that specifies an infinite stream of social states and is robust against one-time deviations by any majority coalition.
+Bernheim and Slavov (2009) study a policy program that specifies an infinite stream of social states and is robust against one-time deviations by any majority coalition.
 The problem is that their solution is not applicable in the classic one-time decision scenario.
-It is critical for their results that the society cannot commit to the status quo, or "implement" it.
-In contrast, the general model of Konishi and Ray (2003) also suits well to the analysis of one-time decision making, as demonstrated in Vartiainen (2011).
-However, the solution of Konishi and Ray (2003) is less demanding than Bernheim and Slavov (2009) in a sense that, at each instant of time, the coalitional act must be efficient only for a single coalition, given the continuation play.
-This is not an unproblematic assumption.
-Why would the other coalitions stay passive when one coalition takes the game to a direction that is undesirable to them?
+It is critical for their results that society cannot commit to the status quo or "implement" it.
+In contrast, the general model of Konishi and Ray (2003) is also well suited to the analysis of one-time decision making, as demonstrated in Vartiainen (2011).
+However, the solution of Konishi and Ray (2003) is less demanding than that of Bernheim and Slavov (2009) in the sense that, at each instant of time, the coalitional act must be efficient only for a single coalition, given the continuation play.
+This is not an unproblematic assumption.3 Why would the other coalitions stay passive when one coalition takes the game to a direction that is undesirable to them?
 Ideally, an institution-free model would not be sensitive to such ad hoc restrictions on coalitional behavior.